dairiki/lektor-index-pages/docs/reference/configuration.rst

 parent indexes config section (:samp:`[{index-name}]`).

-The only keys supported in the sub-index config section are ``keys``, ``template``, ``slug_format``, and (to declare a sub-sub-index) ``subindex``.
+The only keys supported in the sub-index config section are ``key``, ``template``, ``slug_format``, and (to declare a sub-sub-index) ``subindex``.
 These have the same meanings as they do for a top-level index.